Linuxfabrik/monitoring-plugins/check-plugins/atlassian-statuspage/README.md

 usage: atlassian-statuspage [-h] [-V] [--always-ok] [--insecure] [--no-proxy]
                             [--test TEST] [--timeout TIMEOUT] [--url URL]

-Receive alerts on incidents on a specific Atlassian Statuspage.
+Monitors a public Atlassian Statuspage for incidents and maintenance windows.
+Returns OK when no incidents are reported, WARN for minor incidents or scheduled maintenance, and CRIT for major or critical incidents.
+Works with any Statuspage-powered status page, not just Atlassian's own.

 options:
   -h, --help         show this help message and exit -V, --version      show program's version number and exit --always-ok        Always returns OK.
-  --insecure         This option explicitly allows to perform "insecure" SSL
+  --insecure         This option explicitly allows insecure SSL connections.
-                     connections.
-Default: False
   --no-proxy         Do not use a proxy.
-Default: False --test TEST        For unit tests.
+  --test TEST        For unit tests.
 Needs "path-to-stdout-file,path-to-
                      stderr-file,expected-retc".
   --timeout TIMEOUT  Network timeout in seconds.
 Default: 8 (seconds)